 Let’s face it.
 Eating and sleeping are two of life’s biggest joys.
 So where you live and what you eat are a big part of college life.
-Relax.
 A great mix of folks live and learn together here in residential spaces that are as interesting as you are.
 And the food?
-There is plenty from which to choose at two student dining halls, two cafés, student-run coffee house and local restaurants.
+There is plenty from which to choose at two student dining halls, two cafés, and local restaurants.

 So what’s to eat?
 It depends on what you want.
 There are lots of healthy as well as decadent choices at the two main dining halls—Chase, where you can try the ice cream bar and all-you-can-eat everything; and Emerson, where you likely will wander around in circles because there are so many choices.
-And you can feel good about what you eat in either place because of our sustainability efforts, which include such things as buying local produce, using fair trade coffee and sending leftover scraps to a local pig farm.
+And you can feel good about what you eat in either place because of our sustainability efforts, which include such things as buying local produce, using fair-trade coffee, and sending leftover scraps to a local pig farm.
 Or head off campus for pizza, farm-made ice cream, or the many pick-me-up items at Bagels and Cream, just steps away.